quipper/richeditor-android/README.md

      - Apply Open Sans Regular as the default font
      - Attempt to add rounded box on the richEdit using FrameLayout (check the layout for details)
  - Publish to [jitpack IO](https://jitpack.io/#quipper/richeditor-android)
+ - Support clipboard text insertion on paste event
+ - Support Android 21 (fix crash when running on android 21)
 ```

 ### Modifications made by user @kishannareshpal: